Ho-lab-jaist/WoTT-Haptic-Interface/README.md

 ```
 Then add:
 ```
-$ 150.65.xxx.xx  	ho-lab
+$ 150.65.152.91  	ho-lab
 ```
 [150.65.xxx.xx] is the ip address of JAIST WoTT server.
 Then run:
 ```
-$ python codes/WoTTClientHapticJacketInterface.py
+$ python codes/WoTTClientHapticJacketInterface.py http://150.65.152.91:9090/tactilesensor-5fd1037e-1c8c-df9e-7136-ebfb938fc625
 ```
+where ```http://150.65.152.91:9090/tactilesensor-5fd1037e-1c8c-df9e-7136-ebfb938fc625``` is the url for WoTT application that exposes property affordances of TacLink device.
 This program have been tested to interface with the GUI Visualization of the Haptic JacKet.
 Please modify according to your needs.

 The hapticAPI module is invoked every time the Deformed Event of tactile device is detected.
 This event is captured and processed for communication with vibration modules using ```utils/SensingCells``` class